alberdilab/drakkar/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to DRAKKAR's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**DRAKKAR** is a snakemake-based genome-resolved metagenomics pipeline optimised for Mjolnir.
+Snakemake works along with Slurm to conduct the long pipeline using the optimal memory and time resources.
+It is built in a modular fashion, so that the entire workflow or only parts of it can be executed.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.